mattxwang/qwerhacks-21-workshops/README.md

 * Cloud Firestore versus Realtime Database
 * Using Firebase with React: the `useEffect` hook (do the React one first!)
 * Some other cool Firebase products

+### Education Track

+I did the video intro for the education track!
+You can see a rough outline of my script, or watch the video!
+TODO.

 ## FAQs